dkazanc/NoStripesNet/simulator/README.md

 The following parameters affect Raw mode:
   - `--shifts`, `-s`
     - The number of vertical shifts when sample was scanned.
 Default is `5`.
-    - Each shift is stored under its own sub-directory.
+    - Each shift is saved under its own sub-directory.
-    - Assumes shifts are each stored under a different .nxs file, with the name incrementing by one for each shift.
+    - Assumes shifts are each stored under a different `.nxs` file, with the name incrementing by one for each shift.
     - For example, if shift 0 was in `1000.nxs`, shift 1 will be in `1001.nxs`, shift 2 in `1002.nxs`, etc.
   - `--shiftstep`, `-p`
     - The step in pixels between each shift.
 Default is `2`.

 ### Paired
 This method creates input/target (or stripe/clean) pairs based on whether sinograms from the data contain stripes.<br>
-It calculates a binary mask indicating the locations of stripes, then based on this mask determines whether a sinogram has a stripe in or not.<br>
-If it doesn't have a stripe, stripes are added synthetically using TomoPhantoms `stripe` method.<br>
-If it does have a stripe, a 'clean' image is created by combining the parts of different shifts that don't contain stripes.<br>
-> N.B. combining different shifts to get a clean image is not implemented in the current version of this method.
-> The current method assumes the 'clean' images have already been generated using the old function [getCleanStripe](../simulator/realdata_loader.py).
-> This is not useful and is therefore likely to be changed in a future version.<br>

-The sinograms with and without stripes are saved to disk as a stripe/clean pair.<br>
-However, depending on whether the raw sinogram contained stripes, the sub-directory under which each pair is stored is different.<br>
-- If the raw sinogram *didn't* contain a stripe, the pair is stored under `root/fake_artifacts`.<br>
-- If the raw sinogram *did* contain a stripe, the pair is stored under `root/real_artifacts`.<br>
+Naturally, real-life tomographic data will contain real-life stripe artifacts.
+However, we cannot use these artifacts to train a model, as we have no clean images to compare them to.<br>
+This limits the dataset to only include sinograms that *don't* have any artifacts in them.
+We use a binary mask to determine whether a sinogram contains stripes, save these sinograms as "clean", and then simulate artifacts on each to get a corresponding "stripe" image.
+These clean/stripe pairs are stored under a subdirectory called `fake_artifacts`.<br>
+Rather than completely discarding sinograms containing artifacts, we store them in a separate subdirectory `real_artifacts`, so at the very least a visual analysis can still be performed.<br>

-And so, this method stores data in the following directory structure:<br>
+Therefore, this method stores data in the following directory structure:<br>
 ```
 root
+└── 0000
     ├── fake_artifacts
     │   ├── clean
     │   │   ├── 0000_shift00_0000.tif
     │   │   │   ...
     │   │   ├── 0000_shift00_2159.tif
     │   │   ├── 0000_shift01_0000.tif
     │   │   │   ...
     │   │   ├── 0000_shift01_2159.tif
     │   │   ...
     │   └── stripe
     │       ├── 0000_shift00_0000.tif
     │       │   ...
     │       ├── 0000_shift00_2159.tif
     │       ├── 0000_shift01_0000.tif
     │       │   ...
     │       ├── 0000_shift01_2159.tif
     │       ...
     └── real_artifacts
         ├── clean
         │   ├── 0000_shift00_0255.tif
         │   │   ...
         │   ├── 0000_shift00_1815.tif
         │   ├── 0000_shift01_0255.tif
         │   │   ...
         │   ├── 0000_shift01_1815.tif
         │   ...
         └── stripe
             ├── 0000_shift00_0255.tif
             │   ...
             ├── 0000_shift00_1815.tif
             ├── 0000_shift01_0255.tif
             │   ...
             ├── 0000_shift01_1815.tif
             ...
 ```
 Due to the nature of the pair-creation algorithm, any sinogram in `root/fake_artifacts` cannot also exist in `root/real_artifacts`.<br>
 Additionally, there are no shift sub-directories; all shifts are stored under one directory.<br>